BlackNightFury/modular-web-app/README.md

 ## Signing into our AWS infrastructure

-This is described more fully in the [Product & dev process document](https://docs.google.com/document/d/12oE-9BUrhLl9UJhmKUvQCwVQUKRmFB0EnWUEDM1EJ9s/edit).
+This is described more fully in the [Product & dev process document]

 In order to login to an account to execute the terraform or serverless code, it is assumed you have a AWS config file (~/.aws/config) setup as per the example in the doc and we can then use aws-azure-login to login to the "shared / iam" account :